Sir Walter Scott

 John Buchan is remembered in two identical plaques created by Kenny Munro.
 There is also a bust of John Buchan.

-William Soutar was a well-known and respected Scottish poet.
+This suburban house at 27 Wilson Street was the home of William Soutar, a well-known and respected Scottish poet.
 He suffered from chronic inflammatory arthritis from the age of 26.
 He became bed-ridden from that point until his death from tuberculosis in 1943.

 He is particularly remembered for a series of poems, or epigrams as he called them, written in the Scots dialect.